14K vs 18K Gold: Which One Should You Choose?

 Visually, 18K gold has a deeper, more saturated yellow tone — it’s the “classic gold” people imagine when they think of luxury.
 14K gold, on the other hand, has a softer and more neutral color, making it easy to wear daily and mix with other metals.

-Both shades appear bright, but 14K is a bit cooler in tone.
+- White gold: both shades appear bright, but 14K is slightly cooler in tone.

 Durability and Everyday Wear